Computer Organization | Von Neumann architecture

-The modern computers are based on a stored-program concept introduced by John Von Neumann.
+Modern computers are based on a stored-program concept introduced by John Von Neumann.
 In this stored-program concept, programs and data are stored in a separate storage unit called memories and are treated the same.
 This novel idea meant that a computer built with this architecture would be much easier to reprogram.

-The basic structure is like,
+The basic structure is like this,

 - The Central Processing Unit (CPU)